yangosoft/cocos2d-x-arm-opengles/README.md

 It uses SDL1.3 and OpenglES2.

-All the engine is compiled along with the game.

 Some sources are not compiled, 3D support is not completed.
+Javascript bindings are missing and Lua too.

+**Basic instructions**
+Set SDK path in Makefile.lib and Makefile.gamelink
+Set specific flags for your ARM board.

+Gstreamer is not needed so you can remove it.